Board of Directors

 She now chairs the NFAW Social Policy Committee.

-Liz is owner, founder and CEO of Red Ark – a leading integrated creative agency working across broadcast, digital and social media, branding, content creation and retail activation.
-Red Ark is a Telstra Business Award finalist for social responsibility and is a consultant to the Australian and NSW Governments.
+Liz is owner, founder and CEO of Red Ark – a leading creative agency working across advertising, branding, content and digital.
+Red Ark was a Telstra Business Award finalist for social responsibility.

 Michelle Macgregor Owen

 Like many people in fundraising and alumni engagement, Michelle comes from a diverse professional background with a range of skills and talents centred around people, marketing and business development, all of which contribute to her work today.
-Most recently, Michelle has been tasked with building the advancement office from the ground up, at Swinburne University of Technology in Melbourne.
+Most recently, Michelle has been tasked with building the advancement office at Swinburne University of Technology in Melbourne from the ground up.